AVEVA/AVEVA-Samples-CloudOperations/README.md

 **Note**: Tests with automated UI browser components (such as Hybrid Authentication, Authorization Code Flow and Angular samples) fail intermittently due to automation issues.

-For OMF to ADH samples please see the OMF repository: [OSI-Samples-OMF](https://github.com/osisoft/OSI-Samples-OMF)
+For OMF to Cds samples please see the OMF repository: [Aveva-Samples-OMF](https://github.com/osisoft/OSI-Samples-OMF)

 ## Credentials